Common myths about electric vehicles

 Fact:

 Many people believe EVs can only travel short distances before running out of power.
 However, most Americans drive 40 or fewer miles a day.
 Most of today's battery electric vehicles (BEVs) have ranges of over 250 miles.
 This means that a BEV has enough range to cover your daily needs without recharging during the day.
-Alternatively, range limitations are a nonissue for plug-in electric hybrid vehicles (PHEVs).
-PHEVs can drive up to 300 miles or more on a combination of electricity and gasoline.
+Plug-in electric hybrid vehicles (PHEVs) can drive up to 300 miles or more on a combination of electricity and gasoline.

 EPRI article: Electric vehicle market revs up